 Translation: English subtitles

-Running time: 3 hours 30 min with one intermission.
+Running time: 3 hours 10 minutes

 The idea, literary composition and staging: Rimas Tuminas